on2k23nm/on2k23nm.github.io/_posts/2025-06-08-Design-Patterns-Factory-Method.markdown

 ---
 layout: post
-title: 🏭 Factory Method in C++ - A Practical Deep Dive
+title: Factory Method in C++ - A Practical Deep Dive
+seo_h1: Learn the Factory Method Pattern in C++ – A Key Design Pattern
-date: 2025-06-08 00:29:01 +0530
+date: 2025-06-08 00:00:02 +0530
 categories: design-patterns
 mathjax: true
 # hero_image: /assets/images/ocp_hero.jpg # Or whatever your image path is
 # thumbnail: /assets/images/ocp_thumbnail.jpg # For smaller previews/cards
-description: Factory Design pattern in C++ - A Practical Deep Dive
+description: Master the Factory Method design pattern in C++.
+Create objects without binding code to specific classes.
+Real-world refactoring examples inside.
 ---

 📘 **_Learn how to create objects without specifying the exact class, making your code dramatically more flexible and open to extension._**